pierreprinetti/newday/README.md

 > Write new ticket: failed logins on STG
 ```

-If the journal does not have an entry for today, Bullet will create it and report unfinished tasks.
+If the log does not have an entry for today, `newday` will create it and report unfinished tasks.

 ```
 ## 2019-05-31